 Do you own your call center?

-LifeFone provides customer service and monitoring in our own call center in White Plains, NY.
-We also have a state-of-the-art back-up facility located in Syracuse, NY, and a back-up to our back-up in Corona, CA. We do not own the back-up facilities; we work very closely with them to ensure that they adhere to all of LifeFone’s policies and service levels.
-To ensure that they are always ready to provide service in the event of an emergency, the call center in Syracuse does regularly handle some calls.
-LifeFone customers report high satisfaction with the service and response that they receive in each call center.
+LifeFone provides customer service and owns our own call center in White Plains, NY.
+We also have back-up facilities located in Syracuse, NY, Ogden, UT, and Union NJ.
+We do not own the back-up facilities; we work very closely with them to ensure that they adhere to all of LifeFone’s policies and service levels.
+To ensure that they are always ready to provide service in the event of an emergency.

 I don’t answer calls from unknown numbers.
 How will I know if it’s LifeFone calling?